Novimatrem/blog/about.markdown

 • Height: 5'5" [which equals to 165cm]

-• Weight: 716lbs [which equals to 324.7kg], extremely heavily morbidly obese, with Non-Alcoholic Fatty Liver Disease (NAFLD).
+• Weight: 716lbs [which equals to 324.7kg, or 51st], extremely heavily morbidly obese, with Non-Alcoholic Fatty Liver Disease (NAFLD).

 • Yes, I have both.
 How's THAT for redundancy?